PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 **-external-editor-name**

 The display name of the external editor.
 Used in the UI.
-By default it is Visual Studio Code.
+By default it is **Visual Studio Code**.

 **-editor string**